kubeedge/community/sig-node/openharmony/implementation/KubeEdge Runs On OpenHarmony.md

 ./build/prebuilts_download.sh

 # I use the HiHope DAYU200 development board is rk3568 motherboard, you fill in the name according to the motherboard you use.
-# Execute the compilation script: If the first compilation is unsuccessful and it is not one of the following errors, consider running it again.
+# Execute the compilation script
 ./build.sh --product-name rk3568 --ccache

 # The compiled img is placed in the directory out/rk3568/packages/phone/images